Merchant Marine Act of 1920: National security

-One of the primary impetuses for the law was the situation that occurred during World War I when the belligerent countries withdrew their merchant fleets from commercial service to aid in the war effort.
-This left the US with insufficient vessels to conduct normal trade impacting the economy.
-Later when the U.S. joined the war there were insufficient vessels to transport war supplies, materials, and ultimately soldiers to Europe resulting in the creation of the United States Shipping Board.
-The U.S. engaged in a massive ship building effort including building concrete ships to make up for the lack of U.S. tonnage.
-The Jones Act was passed in order to prevent the U.S. from having insufficient maritime capacity in future wars.
+One main impetus for the law was that, during World War I, belligerent countries withdrew their merchant fleets from commercial service to aid the war effort, leaving the U.S. without enough vessels to conduct normal trade impacting the economy.
+Later, when the U.S. joined the war, there were not enough vessels to transport war supplies, materials, and soldiers to Europe, resulting in the creation of the United States Shipping Board.
+The U.S. engaged in a massive shipbuilding effort including building concrete ships to make up for the lack of U.S. tonnage.
+The Jones Act was passed to prevent the U.S. from having insufficient maritime and shipbuilding capacity in future wars.

 Homeland Security

 The Jones Act includes dredging and salvage operations.
-Because the Jones Act creates a domestic dredging and salvage industry in the United States, it prevents the United States from depending on foreign companies to dredge naval facilities, which could create opportunities for sabotage or the depositing of underwater surveillance equipment.
+Because it creates a domestic dredging and salvage industry in the U.S., it prevents the U.S. from depending on foreign companies to dredge naval facilities, which could create opportunities for sabotage or the depositing of underwater surveillance equipment.

-Additionally, the requirement that ships in the domestic fleet be manned by crews of U.S. citizens or permanent residents reduces the likelihood foreign ships and mariners will illegally gain access to America's inland waterways and associated infrastructure.
-A 2011 study by the Government Accountability Office (GAO) found there are approximately 5 million maritime crew entries into the United States each year, and "the overwhelming majority of seafarers entering U.S. ports are aliens."
-The study also showed that 80% of those seafarer aliens are working on passenger ships that are covered by the Passenger Vessel Services Act of 1886 rather than the Jones Act.
-The GAO said that while there are no known examples of foreign seafarer involvement in terrorist attacks and no definitive evidence of extremists infiltrating the United States on seafarer visas, "the Department of Homeland Security (DHS) considers the illegal entry of an alien through a U.S. seaport by exploitation of maritime industry practices to be a key concern."
+Additionally, the requirement that ships in the domestic fleet be crewed by U.S. citizens or permanent residents reduces the likelihood that foreign ships and mariners will illegally gain access to America's inland waterways and associated infrastructure.
+A 2011 Government Accountability Office (GAO) study found there are about 5 million maritime crew entries into the U.S. each year, and "the overwhelming majority of seafarers entering U.S. ports are aliens."
+The study also showed that 80% of those seafarer aliens work on passenger ships covered by the Passenger Vessel Services Act of 1886 rather than the Jones Act.
+The GAO said that while there is no known example of foreign seafarer involvement in terrorist attacks or definitive evidence of extremists infiltrating the U.S. on seafarer visas, "the Department of Homeland Security (DHS) considers the illegal entry of an alien through a U.S. seaport by exploitation of maritime industry practices to be a key concern."

 Importation of liquefied natural gas

-Because of the lack of Jones Act-compliant liquefied natural gas tankers, the Northeast of the U.S. imported liquefied natural gas from Russia in order to avoid shortages in 2018.
+Because of the lack of Jones Act-compliant liquefied natural gas tankers, the Northeast of the U.S. imported liquefied natural gas from Russia to avoid shortages in 2018.

+Restrictions on offshore wind farms

+The Jones Act has been used by opponents of offshore wind farms to prevent foreign vessels from constructing and maintaining wind farms near the American coast.
+As of 2024, there were no active Jones Act-compliant wind turbine installation vessels and only one under construction, increasing costs and construction times for offshore wind projects that must use compliant barges to transfer parts to installation ships.
+A shortage of such vessels was a cause of the cancellation of the Ocean Wind projects.